Itaboraí, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Take care to pick the right kind.
-The vast majority of adapters currently sold are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and N. Take care to find the necessary kind.
+Many adapters available online are just plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most areas.

 February